adam-mcdaniel/atom/README.md

 The CPU is actually much better than I am, and has beaten me with twice or thrice my score multiple times.

 If you want to try all of my custom macros, and to have my splash screen, use my `.atom-prelude` file in your home directory and experiment away!
+To play my card game specifically, run `rummy@play'`.

 ## Usage